Ocean Art Walk in Stanley

-The Ocean Art Walk in Hong Kong is one of a series of landmark events in coordination with the HK-SF International Ocean Film Festival.
-The Art Walk is an exhibition that brings together international and local artists, offering a unique environment for them to create and express their personal reflections and feelings on ocean appreciation issues.
+The Ocean Art Walk in Hong Kong is one of a series of landmark events in Hong Kong that bring ocean awareness to the community.
+This year the exhibit was inspired by the film "Chasing Ice," and how our ocean is impacted by melting ice at both poles.
+The Ocean Art Walk brings together international and local artists, offering a unique environment for them to create and express their personal reflections and feelings on ocean appreciation issues.

 Local artist Candice Keung, who has been working with 25 secondary school students as an artist-in-residence at G.T.
 (Ellen Yeung) College, said, “Most people think that using waste materials for art is a simple option in terms of time and cost.
 But actually it can be more challenging than using conventional materials.
 We first have to find an organisation that will let us collect or buy their waste, then trawl through mounds of unsorted materials and wash everything before we begin.
 But this project has also helped me discover many hidden green heroes, like Green Glass Green – a volunteer organisation that collects glass bottles in Stanley, Soho and Wanchai.”